redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ![Filestack picker](https://user-images.githubusercontent.com/300/82617240-51e26000-9b84-11ea-8aec-210b7a751e8c.png)

-There's no reason to make the user click that button, let's just show the picker on the page when it loads.
+There's no reason to make the user click that button, let's just show the picker on the page when it loads by adding a couple of [options](https://github.com/filestack/filestack-react#props).
 We'll need to create a container for it to live in, so we'll add a `<div>` and give it an `id` attribute that we'll tell `<ReactFilestack>` about.
 We'll also give the `<div>` a couple of styles so that the picker doesn't collapse to 0px tall:

 ```javascript
 // web/src/components/ImageForm/ImageForm.js